 Our pillowcases finish to fit a standard sized pillow insert: approximately 20″ high x 26″ wide with a 4″ cuff.

-If you like these pillowcases, we have lots of other options.
+If you like these pillowcases, we have lots of other options in our Bed + Bath category.
 Pillowcases are super quick, and you can make special ones for all kinds of occasions.
 They also make a wonderful gift.

 Sewing Tools You Need

 NOTE: Fabric amounts shown below are for ONE pillowcase.